-Once the scammer gets access to the computer, they see how far they can scam.
+After the scammer gets access to the computer, he sees how far he can scam.
 And they do big business from the bank.
 They put malicious software on the computer and ask for support or transaction cancellation fees.

 How to avoid geek scam?